lbfalvy/orchid/notes/papers/demo/notes.md

 3. The interpreter is a single function operating on an expression with a symbol table for resolving named constants.
 It also allows setting a limit to the number of normalization steps - this is commonly known as gas.

 Interfacing between eager procedural and lazy functional code can be challenging, especially with the vastly different suites of optimizations.
-To make this a little easier, we provides an array of Rust macros that streamline the process of exposing Rust functions to Orchid code.
+To make this a little easier, we provide an array of Rust macros that streamline the process of exposing Rust functions to Orchid code.
 The usage of these is demonstrated in the standard library.